JohnSnowLabs/spark-nlp/docs/en/alab/import.md

 discussed.
 The patient understood the risks of recurrence, etc, and wanted to proceed with the procedure.
 ```

-When you upload the text file, a task will be created which will contain the entire data in the input file in paginated form.
+When you upload the text file, a task will be created containing the entire data in the input file in paginated form.

-we'll obtain the output illustrated below:
+The obtained  output is illustrated below:
 <img class="image image--xl" src="/assets/images/annotation_lab/2.6.0/pagination_gif.gif" style="width:100%; align:center; box-shadow: 0 3px 6px rgba(0,0,0,0.16), 0 3px 6px rgba(0,0,0,0.23);"/>

-When a task is paginated relations cannot be created between inter-page labels.
+When a task is paginated it is not possible to create relations between labels situated on different pages.
 {:.warning}